sparkbold-learn/sql-join-tables-readme-houston-web-082718/README.md

 1                2
 ```

-Nona, our cat with an `id` of `3` has may owners and Sophie, our owner with an `id` of `2`, has many cats.
+Nona, our cat with an `id` of `3` has many owners and Sophie, our owner with an `id` of `2`, has many cats.
 Our many-to-many relationship is up and running.

 Now let's take advantage of this association by running some queries that utilize our join table to return information about these complex relationships.